forenoonwatch/block-systems/notes.md

 ### "Sort-based draw call bucketing"
 https://realtimecollisiondetection.net/blog/?p=86
 Use a 64 bit ID to aggregate draw calls and sort them into full order.
 Currently not entirely useful/feasible but a neat idea.

+### Deferred rendering of transparent materials
+- All transparent objects must be rendered with forward rendering
+- Must be done after lighting is applied but before tone mapping

 ## Resources/Sources
 I need to fill this out.